Counter Terrorist Trends and Analyses

 Counter Terrorist Trends and Analyses (CTTA) welcomes contributions from researchers and practitioners in political violence and terrorism, security and other related fields.

-Counter Terrorist Trends and Analyses (CTTA) has revised its annual monthly publication for 2017, allowing readers and contributors to gain an understanding of the overall global and regional threat landscape.
-The series for 2017 has dropped its monthly thematic-based articles to allow for more topical, timely and relevant policy-oriented publications.
-This may include strategic counter-terrorism issues, regionally focused articles as well as specialised topics.
+The Counter Terrorist Trends and Analyses (CTTA) series for 2018 welcomes topical, timely and relevant policy-oriented articles that allow readers to gain an in-depth understanding of the overall global and regional threat landscape.
+This could include strategic counter-terrorism issues, regionally focused articles as well as specialised topics.

 CTTA Submission Guidelines/ Editorial Style and Policy